Skip to content

 AI partnerships show the market has moved from experimentation to real deployment

-For the past two years, most enterprise AI stories followed a predictable arc.
-A team runs a pilot.
-The pilot shows promise.
-Everyone agrees AI is important.
-Then the initiative stalls somewhere between "proof of concept" and "production system," waiting for budget, infrastructure, or organizational clarity.
+4. The initiative stalls somewhere between "proof of concept" and "production system," waiting for budget, infrastructure, or organizational clarity.

 Platform commitments, not pilot programs

-These are not the kinds of agreements that get signed when companies are still experimenting.
-This is long-term infrastructure planning.
-It reflects an industry that has moved past the question of whether AI works and is now focused on where it will run, how it will scale, and which ecosystem bets are worth making.
+The industry has moved past asking whether AI works.
+The questions now are where it will run, how it will scale, and which ecosystem bets are worth making.

 What this signals for businesses